edgio-docs/edgio-docs/src/pages/guides/serverless_functions.md

 title: Serverless Functions
 ---

-Layer0 makes it easy to develop, test, and deploy serverless functions without a JavaScript framework.
+{{ PRODUCT }} makes it easy to develop, test, and deploy serverless functions without a JavaScript framework.
 Simply declare your routes and use the `compute` function or `proxy` with the `transformResponse` option to compute responses based on your own custom logic.

 ## Getting Started {/*getting-started*/}

-To create a new Layer0 project using serverless functions, run:
+To create a new {{ PRODUCT }} project using serverless functions, run:

 ```bash
 npx @layer0/cli@latest init